john-maurer/Maurer.OktaFilter/README.md

 - **SCOPE** – The permissions requested when obtaining an access token.
 See [Scopes](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc).
 - **RETRIES** – The number of attempts the filter should make to acquire an OKTA token.
 - **SLEEP** – The number in seconds to wait in between retry attempts.
-- **LIFETIME** – The lifetime in minutes of the OKTA token, should not exceed 55 minutes.
+- **LIFETIME** – The lifetime in seconds of the OKTA token, should not exceed 55 minutes.

 ```json
 {